altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 During the past two years, I tried to read every day and take notes with a roughly 60% success rate.
 That made me finish around [50 books](/books?target=blank) and learn many things, which I attempted to implement in my way of living.
 Some worked very well; many I haven't figured out how to use.

 I'm still at the very beginning, and feeling like there won't be any spot for me to say _"halfway there."_ No matter what, I rejoice in the process.
 It is much more pleasant than playing 300 games of League of Legends and losing half of them to a bunch of 12-year-olds.
+Which I also did during the quarantine.

 I reckon the existence of more people like me, and a good nudge to get out of bed is to find a way to help them solve their problems.

 So here we go.

-### "This is my original storino, please no copy pasterino"
+### "This is my original storino, please no copy pasterino."

 The first iteration of the note-taking ceremony started by underlining everything that made sense to me.
 Since I was new to the literature for most topics, that was quite a lot of highlights and sometimes a bookmark on the whole page.
 After finishing a chapter, I was either copy-pasting highlights from the Kindle to a document or directly rewriting whatever the book says.